 The Individual Leniency Policy applies to a director, officer or employee of a culpable corporation who comes forward on his or her own to report a violation.
 Once the corporation applies for leniency, individual directors, officers and employees may be considered for leniency only under the Corporate Leniency Policy.
-The Individual Leniency Policy requires the director, officer or employee to meet three conditions.
+The Individual Leniency Policy requires the director, officer or employee to meet three conditions:

-- At the time the individual comes forward to report the activity, the Division has not received information about the activity being reported from any other source. - The individual reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely throughout the investigation. - c The individual did not coerce another party into participating in the activity, and clearly was not the leader in, or the originator of, the activity.
+- at the time the individual comes forward to report the activity, the Division has not received information about the activity being reported from any other source; - the individual reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely throughout the investigation; and id. at 4 the individual did not coerce another party into participating in the activity, and clearly was not the leader in, or the originator of, the activity.